MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/hot-desking-teams-displays.md

 ## Step 4 - Sign in

-Once you create and configure the resource account for the Teams Display, you must sign in to the account and set it up for hotdesking.
+Once you create and configure the resource account for the Teams Display, you must sign in to the account and set it up for hot desking.

 - [Local sign in](../set-up-common-area-phones.md#local-sign-in).
 - [Sign in from another device](../set-up-common-area-phones.md#sign-in-from-another-device).